Ossetians: Middle Ages

-In the 8th century a consolidated Alan kingdom, referred to in sources of the period as Alania, emerged in the northern Caucasus Mountains, roughly in the location of the latter-day Circassia and the modern North Ossetia–Alania.
+In the 8th century, a consolidated Alan kingdom, referred to in sources of the period as Alania, emerged in the northern Caucasus Mountains, roughly in the location of the latter-day Circassia and the modern North Ossetia–Alania.
 At its height, Alania was a centralized monarchy with a strong military force and had a strong economy that benefited from the Silk Road.

+Alania reached its peak in the 11th century under the Alanian ruler Durgulel, who established relations with the Byzantine Empire.

+Before the Mongol invasion, the Alans lived in the territory from the Laba (river) to the Argun River.